sanjay-saxena/blog/content/blog/first.md

   * `copyright`
   * URLs to social media sites using your own details

-### Personalize Templates
+### Update Other Files

-Here are some of the files that you need to update with your details:
+Here are some of the other files that you need to update:

   * `~/Workdir/<username>-hugo/README.md`: Update the links and the repository names.
   * `~/Workdir/<username>-hugo/static/README.md`: This README.md will get copied to the `public` folder when the site is generated and will end up in the content root of your generated site.
 Update the links using your site specific details.
   * `~/Workdir/<username>-hugo/static/CNAME`: If you have a vanity domain name registered with a DNS provider, update this file with your domain name.
 This file also gets copied to the `public` folder when the site is generated and will end up in the content root of your generated site.
 If you do not have a domain name registered and are planning on using `https://<username>.github.io` to server your content, then you should delete this file.
   * `~/Workdir/<username>-hugo/themes/hyde/layouts/chrome/sidebar.html`: Update the links for social networking sites with your information.
 Also, update the copyright and other boilerplate information.
+  * `~/Workdir/<username-hugo>/themes/hyde/layouts/chrome/head.html`: Replace reference to the obsoleted API `RSSlink` with `RSSLink` to avoid seeing an error while building the static site.

 ### Merge Changes